Quick Definition of Guided Practice

 This is a guided practice method that moves students through their Zone of Proximal Development by scaffolding their learning development.

-Use this method to write lesson plans, help struggling students, and demonstrate your knowledge of good pedagogical practice during lesson reviews and observations.
+Use this method to write lesson plans, help struggling students, and demonstrate your knowledge of good pedagogical skills during lesson reviews and observations.

 Here are some ways scholars define guided practice.
 Use these sources to define it in your essay: